mr-ansar/layer-cake/doc/source/simulating-http-clients.rst

 * typical user … most common usage pattern by the largest section of the user base,
 * expert user … special cases for those demanding users.

-As a side effect of layer cake multithreading and multiprocessing, there are 3 distinct testing tools;
+As a side effect of **layer-cake** multithreading and multiprocessing, there are 3 distinct testing tools;

 * ``connect_and_request.py``
 * ``clients_as_threads.py``